Boston’s St. Patrick’s Day breakfast is all in good fun

-BOSTON (AP) — From cracks at President Donald Trump’s lawsuits, to jokes about a video of Gov. Charles Baker’s holiday bar hop, Boston’s St. Patrick’s Day breakfast is a hoot to many.
+BOSTON (AP) — From cracks at President Donald Trump’s lawsuits to jokes about a video of Republican Charlie Baker’s holiday bar hop, Boston’s St. Patrick’s Day breakfast is a hoot to many.

-The breakfast, started over a century ago, has grown into an annual political roast.
-This year’s event is held at the Ironworkers Local 7 union hall, and is co-hosted by Congressman Stephen Lynch and Boston city councilor Michael Flaherty.
+The breakfast started over a century ago and has grown into an annual political roast.
+This year’s event was held Sunday at the Ironworkers Local 7 union hall and is co-hosted by Congressman Stephen Lynch and Boston city councilor Michael Flaherty, both Democrats.

-Gold medal-winning U.S. Women’s Olympics hockey team members are special guests, and have been greeted with chants of “USA, USA.”
+Gold medal-winning U.S. Women’s Olympics hockey team members were special guests and were greeted with chants of “USA!
+USA!”

-Forward Meghan Duggan of Danvers, Mass. says, “Everyone up here has a Boston tie.”
+Team captain Meghan Duggan, of Danvers, said, “Everyone up here has a Boston tie.”

 Most Read Nation & World Stories